 a seizure disorder;

 You may need to have a negative pregnancy test before starting this treatment.
 Do not use lenvatinib if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your last dose.
+Use effective birth control to prevent pregnancy while you are using lenvatinib and for at least 30 days after your last dose.

 How should I take lenvatinib?

 To get a full dose, you may need to take a combination of lenvatinib capsules with different amounts (strengths) of medicine in them.
 Follow your doctor's dosing instructions very carefully.

-To make swallowing easier, you may dissolve the capsules in water as follows:
+If you cannot swallow a capsule whole, dissolve the capsules in water as follows:

 Measure 1 tablespoon of water or apple juice and pour the liquid into a small glass.